 Colon cancer symptoms may include changes in bowel movements or stool shape.
-However, there is no specific stool shape that indicates the presence of colon cancer.
-Regular screenings for this disease are the best way to identify signs of colon cancer early.
+However, there is no specific colon cancer stool shape.
+Regular screenings are the best way to identify signs of colon cancer early.

 Colon cancer begins in the colon but can spread to other body parts.
 Symptoms vary between individuals, though some people